stuartellis/stuartellis-site-hugo/content/articles/java-platform.md

 +++

-Notes on the Java platform.
+An overview of the Java platform.

 <!--more-->

-# Overview

-These are notes on the Java platform and tools.

 # Specifications